PyCQA/pydocstyle/PULL_REQUEST_TEMPLATE.md

 Please make sure to check for the following items:
 - [ ] Add unit tests and integration tests where applicable.
-      If you've added a error code or changed an error code behavior, you should probably add or change a test case file under `tests/test_cases/` and add it to the list under `tests/test_definitions.py`.
+      If you've added an error code or changed an error code behavior, you should probably add or change a test case file under `tests/test_cases/` and add it to the list under `tests/test_definitions.py`.
       If you've added or changed a command line option,